-In clinical trials with bupropion HCI immediate-release, 10% of patients and volunteers discontinued du to an adverse reaction.
-Reactions resulting in discontinuation (in addition to those listed above for th sustained-release formulation) included vom iting, seizures, and sleep disturbances.
+In clinical trials with bupropion HCI immediate-release, 10% of patients and volunteers discontinued due to an adverse reaction.
+Reactions resulting in discontinuation (in addition to those listed above for the sustained-release formulation) included vomiting, seizures, and sleep disturbances treated with bupropion HCl sustained-release 300 mg/day and 400 mg/day.
+These include reactions that occurred in either the 300 mg or 400 mg group at an incidence of 1% or more and were more frequent than in the placebo group